 - U.S. Department of Agriculture (USDA)'s Rural Development Agency: one source of rental housing data for rural areas may be the USDA's Rural Development Agency.
 USDA provides direct and guaranteed loans for single and multi-family housing development in rural areas as well as for farm laborers.
-Contact information for Rural Development State and Local Offices or USDA Service Centers is available at - http://www.rurdev.usda.gov/recd_map.html.
+Contact information for Rural Development State and Local Offices or USDA Service Centers is available at Contact Us | Rural Development (usda.gov).
 Each Rural Development Office, if it has a Rural Housing component, should have information on the types of rental housing available in various communities throughout the state, as well as unit sizes and rents. - Real estate agents: another potential source of comparable rent data are real estate agents.
 Local real estate agents are not only knowledgeable about real estate prices but often are a source of information on rental housing in the area.
 They may be able to extrapolate rent comparables based on the general cost of housing in the area.
-To find real estate agents active in particular communities, certifiers can consult the National Association of Realtors on the web at http://www.realtor.org/.
-For demographic information on the housing stock, market trends, etc., certifiers should access http://www.realtor.org/research.
+To find real estate agents active in particular communities, certifiers can consult the National Association of Realtors on the web at National Association of REALTORS® (nar.realtor).
+For demographic information on the housing stock, market trends, etc., certifiers should access Research and Statistics (nar.realtor).